MomentaiBro/AlbumArtCss/README.md

 Thanks for stopping by and checking out my artwork.

 My name is Alexander.
 I'm a frontend engineer.
-I really enjoy art history and graphi design.
-Sometimes when I get stressy spaghetti, I like to listen to very chill music -- think, vaporwave, chill wave, chill anime beats, etc. Recently, I've found some great artists that i've been vibing with so in a way to challenge myself and keeping my css skills sharp, im trying to recreate some of their albium covers.
+I really enjoy art history and graphic design.
+Sometimes, when I get stressy spaghetti, I like to listen to chill atmospheric music.
+Recently, I've found some great artists that i've been vibing with so in a way to challenge myself and keeping my css skills sharp, im trying to recreate some of their albium covers.

 ## The Specs